Robotron 2084 Gauntlet- Race to 100 Million!

 - Some of the caveats that happened in the past may have involved a helper running the controls while the original player took a break, player being allowed to add scores upon game restarts, and lastly some scores were unfortunate fabrications by teens getting caught up in the glory of getting their name in a magazine (this was before mass communication on the internet, printed media was King!)
 Difficulty level wasn’t tracked for Robotron scores in 1982, therefore some marathons probably occurred on blue roms using default difficulty 3, unbeknownst to the player or arcade operator.

-- Read more about Eric Ginner’s 1982 marathon attempt HERE which was submitted to Walter Day’s International Scoreboard, that at the time allowed cumulative scoring (adding restarted games to the total score)
+- Read more about Eric Ginner’s 1982 marathon attempt HERE which was submitted to Walter Day’s International Scoreboard, that at the time allowed cumulative scoring (adding restarted games to the total score).
+The full Twin Galaxies Ruleset regarding the “restart” rule for marathons can be found HERE in Section 4

 - The history on romsets: Orange/Red/Yellowish (whatever sun-faded marker streaks your roms have) were the original set.
 They were replaced by blue which fixed an issue with the scrolling W marquee, and possibly cocktail mode.
 In 1987 the Vid Kidz were made aware of a serious defect called the shot-in-the-corner bug.
 The original code was re-written by Larry DeMar in 1987 and published via Digital Eclipse’s Williams release for PC.
 Sean Riddle made the fixed code available to the MAME crowd.
 For sake of discussion, this contest considers the patched blue romset as completely legitimate code written by the Vid Kidz.